-In my early years of homeschooling I wanted to cram every holiday opportunity into our schedules to make sure my boys had many memories of festive activities.
+In my early years of homeschooling, I wanted to cram every holiday opportunity into our schedules.
+My boys needed to have many memories of festive activities.
 We would go to every party, play date, festival, and event.
-I have hosted my share of gingerbread house decorating parties, (don’t do it), pilgrim dress up parties and make a holiday gift parties.
+I have hosted my share of gingerbread house decorating parties, (don’t do it), pilgrim dress-up parties, and make holiday gift parties.

 We have had just a few families over and up to thirty kids from the co-op at our house for these events.
+Yes, I did lose my mind.
 As I look back over the photographs, my boys had some good times with friends.
 However, it burned me out trying to do all of these things.
 When January rolled around, I was so exhausted and their routine was non-existent that by month’s end I wanted to quit.

 Their answers surprised me and almost made me feel guilty.
 They both said they enjoyed the holidays in smaller group activities with just a few kids.
-They could enjoy their time more.
-Both of them also said that we did so many things that it was blurry to think any of them were a favorite.
-Family time, making gifts and the Christmas day at a local pioneer settlement was their absolute favorite and they viewed them as a tradition.
+For instance, they could enjoy their time more.
+Both of them also said that we did so many things that it was blurry to think any of them was a favorite.
+For example, family time, making gifts, and the Christmas day at a local pioneer settlement was their absolute favorite and they viewed them as a tradition.

-I think it was hard for them to admit but they said they felt irritated and out of sorts after the holidays because our days were random and we didn’t have any of our normal routines.
+I think it was hard for them to admit.
+However, they said they felt irritated and out of sorts after the holidays because our days were random and we didn’t have any of our normal routines.
 They were not complaining that their school work was less, however, that there wasn’t a basic routine in place.